jwvdriel/didactic-lamp/README.md

 Jinja

 - [CSS tricks](https://css-tricks-com) - This helped me for using and get a better understading about the grid-layouts and manipulation.
 I really   liked this pattern and will use it going forward.
-- [](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author